 These positions are Open Until Filled.
 The first review of applications will begin on November 9.
 2018.
 When submitting your application, please identify which position you are applying for or if you would like to be considered for both positions.

 In compliance with the Americans with Disabilities Act (ADA), SANDAG will accommodate persons who require assistance in order to apply for a position at SANDAG.
 Applicants requiring an accommodation due to a disability during any stage of the recruitment and selection process, including requesting this document and related application materials in an alternative format, should make their needs known by contacting Human Resources at (619) 699-1900, (619) 699-1904 (TTY), fax (619) 699-6905, or email@example.com.

-To help us further evaluate the skills and experience of individuals interested in this position, applicants are asked to respond to the three Supplemental Questions below.
+To help us further evaluate the skills and experience of individuals interested in these positions, applicants are asked to respond to the Supplemental Question below.
 The information can be up to 500 words and should be submitted with the Employment Application.
 This is considered a required component of the application; applications received without a response will be screened out of the selection process.

 Candidate Selection and Notification

-All candidates will receive written confirmation that their application has been received.
-The hiring manager will begin reviewing and evaluating applications within a few days of the close date.
+Following the first review date for applications, candidates will receive written confirmation that their application has been received.
+The hiring manager will begin reviewing and evaluating applications within a few days of the first review date.
 Based on this evaluation, the best qualified candidates will be invited to continue in the selection process.
 All candidates will receive written notification as to the final outcome of their application.

 The SANDAG website contains a wealth of information about our various project and program areas.
 The Careers section of the site lists all of our current Job Openings as well as information on how to apply for positions and Frequently Asked Questions about our recruitment process.